suzannejin/stimulus-py/CONTRIBUTING.md

 source .venvs/<python_version>/bin/activate
 ```

-stimulus should now be installed as a librairy!
+stimulus should now be installed as a library!

 Then, you can install extra dependencies (for instance jupyter) using `uv pip install <package>`.